Purpose of Writing a New Tangerine Bank Review

 Tangerine was not my first Canadian bank.
 Ironically, I chose Tangerine which is owned by Scotiabank after closing my Scotiabank account in 2011.
-I became Tangerine’s client not just because I liked their Fair Fees by the time, but also my father had an ING Direct account for decades which was with the main ING Direct branch in the Netherlands.
+I became Tangerine’s client not just because I liked their fair fees.

-I believe nobody should pay for day-to-day banking specially nowadays where it is part of everyone’s life.
+I believe nobody should pay for day-to-day banking especially nowadays when banking is part of everyone’s life.
 Hence, I am totally against any bank charging clients for chequing accounts.

 There are some bank accounts which waive the fees for keeping a certain amount of money monthly.
-For instance, TD Every Day Chequing Account charges a high $10.95 monthly fee which can be waived if keeping minimum $3,000 in the account daily.
-If the balance goes below this amount even for 1 day, they will charge the $10.95.
+For instance, TD Every Day Chequing Account charges a high $10.95 monthly fee which can be waived when there is a minimum $3,000 in the account daily.
+If the balance goes below this amount, even for 1 day, they will charge the $10.95.

-Some individuals do not mind keeping $3000 in an account which has 0.000% interest which can be translated to not gaining (losing) a potential $45 / year (Considering a 1.5% interest rate in a bank like EQ Bank).
-However, if this individual has a balance below $3000 in only one day per year, their loss is increasing to $55.95.
+Some individuals do not mind keeping $3,000 in an account which gives a 0.000% interest yield.
+This can also be translated to not gaining (losing) a potential $45 annually (considering a 1.5% interest rate in a bank like EQ Bank).
+However, if this individual has a balance below $3,000 in only one day per year, their loss will be a increased to $55.95.

-Now back to our Tangerine discussion, YES switch to Tangerine!
+Now back to our Tangerine discussion, I encourage Canadians to switch to smaller players like Tangerine!
 Unless you need some special benefits, using a big bank is pointless.
 You can do online banking easily and do not need a human interaction or a face-to-face customer service which will eventually be a thing of the past.